Document Code = EXTC

 Applicants who choose to submit a letter of extenuating circumstances should understand that the review of these requests is guided by the following factors:

-- The credibility of the circumstances, including any supporting official or objective documentation provided;
+- The credibility of the circumstances, including supporting official or objective documentation provided;

 - The time-frame of the circumstances (defined start and end dates);

-- The connection between the described circumstances and the applicant’s academic performance.
+- The connection between the described circumstances and the applicant’s academic performance (specific courses which were affected).

 Where an applicant’s circumstances are determined to be credible, circumscribed in time, and having had an impact on academic performance, the Office will determine what, if any, adjustments can be made to the overall academic evaluation in light of the circumstances.
 The standard adjustment could be (but is not limited to) conducting the academic evaluation on the basis of the records in question, excluding those elements affected by the extenuating circumstances.
 Whether and to what extent adjustments will be made is at the discretion of the Office and its decisions in this regard are final.